VIDEO: Octogenarian serenades his new bride

 OAK PARK, Ill.
 (WLS) --A pair of octogenarians tied the knot on Saturday in west suburban Oak Park, capping off the ceremony with a good ol' fashion serenade.

-Howard "Romance" McClaine, 80, sang "One in a Million" to his 86-year-old bride, Eleanor Banks, at the Oak Park Arms retirement community.
+Howard Romance McClain, 80, sang "One in a Million" to his 86-year-old bride, Eleanor Banks, at the Oak Park Arms retirement community.

 Banks, who became a widow in 1995, swore she would never marry again.
-McClaine didn't think he would find love again after having lost his wife of 45 years a decade ago.
+McClain didn't think he would find love again after having lost his wife of 45 years a decade ago.

 However, fate apparently had other plans.